khyejin1231/Deep_learning_tutorial/README.md

 # Deep_learning_tutorial
 This is a PhD level course on Deep Learning.
 For tutorials, we learn practical skills and discuss relevant details.
 This github repository contains slide decks and tutorial materials for anyone who would like to learn more about DL.
+Corresponding PPT slides can be found here: https://www.overleaf.com/read/wvhbvgbpkqnz

 ## Table of contents
 * [Tutorial2](#Tutorial2)